 Overwatering results in yucca plants indoors displaying foliage collapse or cane rotting, especially at the soil line.

-Spineless yucca is very similar in growing and care to Dracaenas, follow the same watering practices.
+Spineless yucca is very similar in growth and care to Dracaenas, follow the same watering practices.
 Water thoroughly and drain off all excess water.

 Outdoor Yucca Plant In The Landscape